haguro/elevenlabs-go/README.md

 ## Looking for a Python library?

-The Elevenlabs's official [Python library](https://github.com/elevenlabs/elevenlabs-python) is excellent and fellow Pythonistas are encourage to use it (and also to give Go, a [go](https://gobyexample.com/) 😉🩵)!
+The Elevenlabs's official [Python library](https://github.com/elevenlabs/elevenlabs-python) is excellent and fellow Pythonistas are encouraged to use it (and also to give Go, a [go](https://gobyexample.com/) 😉🩵)!

 ## Disclaimer